Matteljay/tacybot/README.md

 ## Technical details

 TacyBot's front-end is a responsive and routerless [SPA](https://en.wikipedia.org/wiki/Single-page_application).
 It connects both via encrypted WebSocket as well as regular Rest API via Axios to establish communication lines between 3 parties: front-end, back-end and Binance server.
 A complete user management system is included with some basic spam protections.
 The user is able to manage their own private data completely.
-A high degree of privacy is respected via both client-side and server-side password hashing & salting before storing in NeDB.
+A high degree of login privacy is respected via both client-side and server-side password hashing & salting before storing in NeDB.

 Technologies used:
 - VueJS modern JavaScript framework